 Skimming through old copies of Cook’s Illustrated a few years ago, I came across this recipe for Peruvian Garlic-Lime Chicken.
 I was intrigued since it was roasted on a beer can!
 Since most of my favorite cooking magazines are now defunct, (Cooking Light, Gourmet) this is the only I still get by snail-mail.

 The Peruvian roasted chicken looked delicious, and sounded perfectly manly and hearty.

 There’s always a little trepidation when trying a new recipe.
 As good as it reads, there’s no guarantee that it will knock anyone’s socks off.
 These days, I really do strive to knock socks off.

 The original recipe called for a fiery hot habanero chili, but I substituted a flavorful, but milder serrano chili to tone it down for my family, but if you love spicy, stick with the habanero.
 I’ve also eliminated the 1 tablespoons of sugar from the original recipe.

 For meal prep, you’ll want to prepare the marinade the day before you plan to roast.
-Marinate the bird overnight in a zip lock and cook it in the oven in just around an hour.
-While the bird is roasting, make the Cilantro Rice and mayonnaise.
+Marinate the bird overnight in a zip lock bag, and the following day cook it in the oven in just around an hour.
+While the bird is roasting, you can make the spicy mayonnaise.

 Enjoy this delicious Peruvian roasted chicken!

 (If you don't have a vertical roaster, substitute a 12 ounce can of beer.
 Open the beer and pour out or drink about half of the liquid.
 If the top of the chicken becomes too dark during roasting, cover neck and wings with a square of aluminum foil.)

 - 3 tablespoons extra-virgin olive oil